 So you’ve just invested in some good earphones, but you have no idea whether you are getting the most out of them?

-First things first, there are a lot of people who take their earphones out of the box, put them in their ears and think that’s that done, let’s listen to some music.
+Here is our guide on eartips, first things first, there are a lot of people who take their earphones out of the box, put them in their ears and think that’s that done, let’s listen to some music.
 Little do they know that taking a little time to figure out which eartips fit them best will help get the best sound quality along with a secure fit.

 Most earphones have a set of tips fitted to them out of the box, these tend to be a medium size silicone tip – which will fit quite a few peoples ears but it’s worth looking in the box or case for the rest of them to try out the different sizes.